seek-oss/braid-design-system/.changeset/mean-wolves-yawn.md

   - TooltipRenderer
 ---

-**TooltipRenderer:** Move tooltip to shared modal container
+**TooltipRenderer:** Move tooltip to shared top-level modal container

-Move the tooltip popup to a common modal elements container to keep the DOM clean.
+Move the tooltip popup to the common top-level modal container to keep the DOM clean.
 No change in behaviour for consumers.